hellogreg/pstv/pstv.md

 This is more of a wishlist thing, but I think it would be a natural fit to make the PSTV the best way to experience (or re-experience) PlayStation Classics, since so many of them are available for the platform.

 Nowadays, more and more people (like me) are spending hundreds of dollars to import devices like [the Framemeister](http://retrogaming.hazard-city.de/framemeister.html), which optimize old CRT-era games for display on HDTVs.
-Rather than stretching and blurring the games, these devices upscale them faithfully -- keeping all the color, detail, and pixelation that have inspired the new retro-style games of today.
-The devices even give the option of adding scanlines, to make the game look more like it would have on a classic CRT screen.
+Rather than stretching and blurring the games, these devices upscale them faithfully -- maintaining the aspect ratio and keeping all the color and detail that have inspired the new retro-style games of today.
+These devices even give the option of adding scanlines, to make the game look more like it would have on a classic CRT screen.

-The PSTV could take these old 320x240 pixel PlayStation games and upscale them to 960x720 (pillarboxed on a 720p TV) or 1280x960 (windowboxed on a 1080p set), depending on TV resolution.
+The PSTV could take the old 320x240 pixel PlayStation Classics and upscale them to 960x720 (pillarboxed on a 720p TV) or 1280x960 (windowboxed on a 1080p set), depending on TV resolution.
 There's obviously a market in appealing to gamers' nostalgia.
 And I know I'd love to have a way to play digital versions of all my old favorites on a console I already have connected to my main TV.

-### Get rid of the PSTV Whitelist
+### Dump the PSTV Whitelist

 Give users an option (maybe as an opt-in, so users know the risks) to render *all* Vita games playable -- or at least attempt-able!
 Just give a clear warning upon purchase or startup that they may not work correctly.

+### Delete the "Featured" Page

+I don't know if anyone ever does anything except skip right past this page.
+It also breaks the natural navigational flow; you don't see it when entering apps, but it's always there when you leave them.
+Plus, it looks like too much like it's the store, even though it's not.
+I would prefer if it were, or if it at least had a store search function.